MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-maintain.md

 Use the **Maintenance Ledger Entries** page to view the entries that make up the amount in the **Maintenance** field.

-## To view or print maintenance costs for multiple fixed assets
+## View or print maintenance costs for multiple fixed assets

 In the **Maintenance - Analysis** report, you can select to examine maintenance based on one, two, or three maintenance codes for a specific date or period.
 The report can show the total for all selected assets, or a total for each asset.